Corazón apasionado: Plot

 The arrival of the handsome, charming, and self-assured foreman just hired at the ranch, Armando Marcano (Guy Ecker), drastically changes Patricia's life.
 Armando has a sister, Rebecca.
 While at first Patricia fights hard against the feelings he inspires in her, rejecting him, passion ends up taking over both of them and Patricia falls deeply in love.
 But once again, happiness will not be easy to achieve.
-Aside from facing her grandmother's opposition to her relationship with someone she considers beneath her, Patricia is up against a formidable rival: her beautiful and wicked cousin Fedora (Jessica Mass), who wants Armando for herself.
+Aside from facing her grandmother's opposition to her relationship with someone she considers beneath her, Patricia is up against a formidable rival: Her beautiful and wicked cousin Fedora (Jessica Mas), who wants Armando for herself.
 The situation becomes even more difficult when Marcos suddenly reappears, very much alive and now a rich, ruthless man who'll stop at nothing to get Patricia back.

-Virginia is in love with professor Ricardo Rey (Luis Jose Santander) but he is married to drunkard Sonia and they have two children.
-Mariela is in love with Ramiro Melendez (Carlos Augusto Maldonado).
+Virginia is in love with professor Ricardo Rey (Luis José Santander) but he is married to drunkard Sonia and they have two children.
+Mariela is in love with Ramiro Meléndez (Carlos Augusto Maldonado).
 Sonia commits suicide.
 Bruno rapes Virginia.
 Patricia marries Alejandro but Marcos kills him; she is suspected of the murder.
 Marcos and Fedora team up against Patricia and Armando.
 Ursula has a friend whose niece is lawyer Leticia Bracamontes (Marjorie de Sousa).
 She decides to be Patricia's lawyer.
-David marries Rebeca and they have a daughter.
+David marries Rebecca and they have a daughter.